Try One Meatless Dinner This Week!

 Former president eschews meat

-Have you heard that Bill Clinton has gone on a mostly plant-based diet?
+Have you heard that former president, Bill Clinton, has gone on a mostly plant-based diet?
 He suffers with coronary artery disease that has resulted in by-pass surgery and more recently, surgery to put a stent to open up one of his arteries.
 There is some good research that supports the idea that eating mostly plant foods, and limiting meat, can help alleviate the clogged arteries that have caused serious health problems for Clinton and others.

 Hunting for food